 Let me tell you an interesting story from the first book of Shrimad Devi Bhagavatam, Chapter XI.
 Sage Brihaspati, the guru of the gods, was married to Tara, a young, beautiful and lively woman.
 Once she visited the land of Chandra, the moon.
 She instantly fell in love with Chandra and was enamoured by his youthful looks and his skills of lovemaking.
 Tara decided not to return to a loveless marriage with the old sage.
+Tara was wife of Brihaspati but she felt much happier being with Chandradev.
 When Brihaspati sent word to her to return, she declined to come back.
 Angry, he went to fetch her.

 Chandra was accused of adultery